OpsMx/standard-isd-gitops/upgrade/README.md

 ## Common Steps
 Upgrade sequence: (3.11 to 3.12)
+1. Ensure that "default" account is configured to deploy to the ISD namespace (e.g. oes)
-1. Update Values.yaml: Edit as follows:
+2. Update Values.yaml: Edit as follows:
   - In the "global:" section, add the following 'gitea:
     enabled: false'
+  - In the global section, set commonGate.enabled to "true"
 2. If you have modified "sampleapp" or "opsmx-gitops" applications, please backup them up using "syncToGit" pipeline opsmx-gitops application.
 3. `cd upgrade`
 4. Update upgrade-inputcm.yaml: